Klebson-I/movies-starwars/README.md

 - npm run test

 ## Run by Docker:
-In project exist Dockerfile and docker-compose.yaml, however i cause some bug, and run by docker stop working (I would appreciate a help with that).
+In project exist Dockerfile and docker-compose.yaml.

 1. Navigate in wsl2 or another place where docker is installed to project directory.
 2. docker-compose up

+App should be running on port 3001 of your localhost.